-Surgery for an aneurysm is performed as soon as possible.
+Surgery for an aneurysm is done as soon as possible.
 This is often within 72 hours of the diagnosis.
 One of 2 types of surgery is generally used.
 In open surgery, a portion of your skull is removed.
 In an endovascular procedure, your surgeon goes through the blood vessel leading toward your aneurysm.
 Treatment may not reverse any damage already done.
-The goal is to prevent further bleeding.
+The goal is to stop further bleeding.

 Your surgeon reaches your brain through your skull.
 First, you receive sleep medicine (anesthesia) during the surgery.
 Then, after a scalp incision, small holes are made in your skull.
 The bone between the holes is cut and lifted away.
-The dura (a membrane) is peeled back.
+The membrane (dura) is peeled back.
 Trapped blood and cerebrospinal fluid may be removed.
 Your surgeon closes off (clips) your aneurysm.
 Or the artery leading to the aneurysm is sealed off (occluded).
 The dura and the piece of skull are put back in place.
 A device that measures the pressure inside your skull or that drains your spinal fluid may be left in one of the small holes.

-Clipping the Aneurysm
+Clipping the aneurysm

-Occlusion and Bypass
+Occlusion and bypass

 It may be best to stop blood flow through the artery leading to your aneurysm.
 This is called occlusion.
 In most cases, it is done as open surgery.
 Sometimes occlusion is combined with a bypass.
 A bypass reroutes blood around the occlusion.
 It brings the blood to the part of your brain that had been fed by the damaged artery.
 A small blood vessel is used for the bypass.

-Risks and Complications Include:
+Risks and complications Include: